dmlc/gluon-nlp/docs/examples/language_model/language_model.md

 ## Use Cache LSTM language model

-Cache LSTM language model [2] adds a cache-like memory to neural network language models, e.g., AWD LSTM language model.
+Cache LSTM language model [2] adds a cache-like memory to neural network language models.
+E.g. AWD LSTM language model.
 It exploits the hidden outputs to define a probability distribution over the words in the cache.
 It generates the state-of-the-art results in inference time.